XereJay/exercise_08/README.md

 ### Task 3
 * In R, create a function `BreakPointSort()` to sort a permutation using breakpoints.

 * Input:
-   * permutation of integers e.g. `5 1 4 3 7 8 9 2 6`
+    * A vector (permutation) of integers e.g. `5 1 4 3 7 8 9 2 6`.

 * Output:
-   * sorted permutation of integers e.g. `1 2 3 4 5 6 7 8 9`
+    * Sorted vector (permutation) of integers e.g. `1 2 3 4 5 6 7 8 9`.

 > **Hint:** Add marginal values to the permutation and the following steps are repeated in a loop:
 > * find the start of the unsorted region,
 > * mark ascending/descending parts,
 > * find the smallest value that is marked as descending part,
 > * reversal between the start of the unsorted region and the smallest value marked as descending part.
 >
 > The loop ends when the permutation is sorted.
 Watch out for collision situations i.e. no parts marked as descending
 > or there is a single value marked as descending in front of the sorted part of the permutation.